pnp/cli-microsoft365/docs/manual/docs/cmd/teams/team/team-set.md

 `--description [description]`|The description for the Microsoft Teams team `--mailNickName [mailNickName]`|The mail alias for the Microsoft Teams team `--classification [classification]`|The classification for the Microsoft Teams team `--visibility [visibility]`|The visibility of the Microsoft Teams team.
-Valid values `Private|Public` `--imagePath [imagePath]`|Path to the image file to set as the team's picture` `--query [query]`|JMESPath query string.
-See [http://jmespath.org/](http://jmespath.org/) for more information and examples `-o, --output [output]`|Output type. `json|text`.
+Valid values `Private\|Public` `--imagePath [imagePath]`|Path to the image file to set as the team's picture` `--query [query]`|JMESPath query string.
+See [http://jmespath.org/](http://jmespath.org/) for more information and examples `-o, --output [output]`|Output type. `json\|text`.
 Default `text` `--pretty`|Prettifies `json` output
 `--verbose`|Runs command with verbose logging `--debug`|Runs command with debug logging

 ## Remarks

-!!! attention
+When updating team owners and members, the command will add newly specified users to the previously set owners and members.
+The previously set users will not be replaced.

-    This command is based on an API that is currently in preview and is subject to change once the API reached general availability.
+When specifying the path to the team image you can use both relative and absolute paths.
+Note, that ~ in the path, will not be resolved and will most likely result in an error.

 ## Examples